designstem/projects/packaging/index.md

   <small>

-  How do the ratio between square and polygons change?
+  How does the ratio between square and polygons change?
-  Given a fixed perimeter, which is the polygon with the biggest area?
+  You are given a fixed perimeter, which is the polygon with the biggest area?
   What can you say about the volume of the milk carton?
   Have you ever seen packages where the base is not square?